rschristopher/ischristtrue.com/src/modern-views/schisms.md

 And your beliefs are irrelevant to truth, who is Christ Jesus.

 We ought to discern carefully here, and we should proceed cautiously.
-Our goal is to follow Christ.
+Our goal is to follow Christ and not antichrist.

 Are there heretical innovations that must necessarily be resolved in order to even begin discussing unification between east and west?